An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • + CLOSING OR DELAY OF SCHOOL

-If school is closed or delayed, the information will be posted on the School’s website and communicated to all families through Trinity’s emergency notification system.
+School closings or delays will be posted on the School’s website and communicated to all families through Trinity’s emergency notification system.

-School closings or delayed openings will also be announced on the following TV stations: WSB TV, Fox 5 Atlanta, and 11Alive.
+They will also be submitted to the following TV stations: WSB TV, Fox 5 Atlanta, and 11Alive.

-If school will open on time, there will be a notification on the School’s website.
-During winter weather, please be prepared to pick up your child(ren) before the roads become unsafe.
+During severe weather, be prepared to pick up your child(ren) before the roads become unsafe.
 If in doubt, call Extended Programs at 404-231-8117 to ascertain the status of EP closing time.
 The School wants to avoid having anyone stranded on the roads or at Trinity School.

 If the School is under a crisis or weather alert at carpool dismissal time, students will return to the interior of the building until the site is safe.
 Students will be dismissed only to their parents, not to a carpool driver.
 Carpool drivers will be asked to come into the building.